+How to improve Bass.
 Bass or rather lack of it has always been a problem in the audiophile world.
-And in most cases is hard to get correct amount of bass and the way you want your system to sound so the question remains ‘How to improve the bass?
+And in most cases is hard to get the correct amount of bass and the way you want your system to sound so the question remains ‘How to improve the bass?

 The Tannoy Edinburgh is a beautiful looking enclosure and the subject of much discussion in the audiophile world.
 I have written this blog ‘How to improve the bass’ simply to share my findings and what I did to improve my system sound.